Australia can become a cultural powerhouse whose compelling creativity is locally loved, nationally valued and globally

 ANA was established in 2021 as an Australian Public Company Limited By Guarantee and is a registered Charity with the Australian Charities and Not-for-Profits Commission (ACNC).

-Australia’s culture has been uniquely shaped by Aboriginal and Torres Strait Islander peoples, by the generations of people born in this place, and by the people from around the world who have made this place their home.
+We recognise that Australia’s culture has been uniquely shaped by Aboriginal and Torres Strait Islander peoples, by the generations of people born in this place, and by the people from all around the globe who have made this place their home.
 All these perspectives can help shape a cultural life that emboldens us.

 We are non-partisan and philanthropically funded

 We prioritise doing what we are uniquely positioned to do

-We seek to constructively assist in shaping Australia’s cultural future
+We champion practical pathways to strengthen Australia’s cultural future

 We embrace Australia’s cultural, demographic and geographic diversity

 We are objective and led by evidence

 Our definition of arts and culture is inclusive and broad.

 What we mean by arts, culture and creativity